open-formulieren/open-forms/CONTRIBUTING.md

 documentation, etc. you don't need to create an issue.
 Simply create a Pull Request (see below) that does the update.

+#### Usage of typing

+Python supports type annotations since a couple of versions and the entire system is still being iterated on in the core language.
+Type annotations can help catch problems through static code analysis and is in general considered a good thing to have.

+Open Forms encourages the usage of type annotations, but please be pragmatic about this - for simple primitives and straight forward usage, we expect type hints to be added.
+However, you can also easily get lost in generics and complex type annotations where you end up spending more time and energy fighting the type system than actually implementing the functional aspect of a user story/ticket.
+The functional, runtime behaviour trumps the typing information and if it conflicts, consider leaving out or postponing the type annotations.

+Additionally, while we allow usage of the `typing_extensions` module, this usage is limited to features that are not yet available in the Python version used by Open Forms but implemented in later versions.
+Non-stable and/or proposal features are not allowed.

 ### Making a pull request

 If all changes have been committed, you can push the branch to your fork of the repository and